glennj/exercism.io/javascript/translation-service/README.md

 ## Introduction

-The [`Promise`][promise-docs] object represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.
+The [`Promise`][promise-docs] object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

 The methods [`promise.then()`][promise-then], [`promise.catch()`][promise-catch], and [`promise.finally()`][promise-finally] are used to associate further action with a promise that becomes settled.